Vasipake Sayadaw: Life

 Sayadaw is the abbot of Thiladhamma Gonethar Tawya Monastery in Keng Tung.
 Senior General Min Aung Hlaing has been his follower since 2006, when he was serving as the commander of the Myanmar military's Triangle Region, which oversees eastern Shan State.
-Some people believed that he is to be Min Aung Hlaing's spiritual cover.
+Some people believed that he was to be Min Aung Hlaing's spiritual cover.
 He has ties with Sitagu Sayadaw.

-In February 2020, Sayadaw was with Min Aung Hlaing and his wife Kyu Kyu Hla when they placed the "Hti" umbrella on top Bagan's most powerful ancient Htilominlo Temple.
+In February 2020, Sayadaw was with Min Aung Hlaing and his wife Kyu Kyu Hla when they placed the "Hti" umbrella on top of Bagan's most powerful ancient Htilominlo Temple.
 The meaning of the temple name is "need the royal umbrella, need the King".
 He was following in the footsteps of some of Myanmar's most powerful political figures including his predecessor, Senior General Than Shwe.
 Many people believed that the ceremony was a yadaya and seeking divine blessings for his glory.

 Sayadaw has been accused of providing the coup leader Min with his astrological advice for the takeover.
 He has been accused of advising the senior general to tell security forces to shoot protesters in the head.
 Most of the anti-regime protesters killed in the early days of the junta crackdown had bullet wounds to the head.